polyaxon/polyaxon/site/integrations/data-on-nfs-provisioner.md

 status: published
 ---

-Polyaxon in-cluster NFS provisioner to simplify the creation of ReadWriteMany and ReadOnlyMany volumes.
+You can deploy an in-cluster NFS provisioner to simplify the creation of ReadWriteMany and ReadOnlyMany volumes.

 ## Overview

 This guide shows how to use the NFS provisioner to mount data to your jobs and experiments.

-[polyaxon-nfs-provisioner](https://github.com/polyaxon/polyaxon-nfs-provisioner) provides a stable Helm chart, maintained and supported by Polyaxon, to easily deploy and spin NFS-volumes to use with Polyaxon.
+The [nfs-provisioner chart](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner) provides a stable Helm chart, to easily deploy and spin NFS-volumes to use with Polyaxon.

-## Install
+## Install Helm

 To install the nfs-provisioner, make sure you have helm installed, please see this [guide](/docs/guides/setup-helm/).

-## Namespace
+## Create Namespace

 If you are using this chart with Polyaxon, please install the chart on the same namespace where you installed Polyaxon.